apache/james-project/upgrade-instructions.md

 As part of the SMTP protocol, a mail can be sent without sender.
 This was represented implicitly in James by a potentially null MailAddress
 (`null` or `MailAddress.nullSender()`).
 This means that mailet/matcher implementers needs to be aware, and handle these cases.
-This implicit handling makes nullSender hard to work with, and prooved to be error prone as part of the 3.2.0 development process.
+This implicit handling makes nullSender hard to work with, and prooved to be error-prone as part of the 3.2.0 development process.

-Hence we propose an alternative API returning a `MaybeSender` object, requiring the caller to explicitly handle missing sender.
+Hence, we propose an alternative API returning a `MaybeSender` object, requiring the caller to explicitly handle missing sender.

 `Mail::getSender` had then been deprecated.
 We strongly encourage our users to rely on `Mail::getMaybeSender`.